-POSTPRUNING Another possibility to get simpler trees is postpruning, which in practice works better than prepruning.
-We saw before that tree growing is greedy where at each step, we make a decision, namely, generate a decision node, and continue further on, never backtracking and trying out an alternative.
+Another possibility to get simpler trees is postpruning, which in practice works better than prepruning.
+We saw before that tree growing is greedy and at each step, we make a decision, namely, generate a decision node, and continue further on, never backtracking and trying out an alternative.
 The only exception is postpruning where we try to find and prune unnecessary subtrees.

-In postpruning, we grow the tree full until all leaves are pure and we have zero training error.
+In postpruning, we grow the tree full until all leaves are pure and we have no training error.
 We then find subtrees that cause overfitting and we prune them.
 From the initial labeled set, we set aside a pruning set, unused during training.
-For each subtree, we replace it by a leaf node labeled with the training instances covered by the subtree (appropriately for classification or regression).
-If the leaf node does not perform worse than the subtree on the pruning set, we prune the subtree and keep the leaf node because the additional complexity of the subtree is not justified; otherwise, we keep the subtree.
+For each subtree, we replace it with a leaf node